josephjojoe/COMSW4156_Team_Project/client/README.md

 ## Demo Walkthrough

-Here's a complete example from start to finish:
+Here's a complete example from start to finish.

 ### Step 1: Start the Queue Service
 ```bash